ZimehrAbbasi/Nuggets-game/IMPLEMENTATION.md

 ```

 #### bool grid_isDot(grid_t* master, int x, int y)
+> use language of the spec: `grid_isRoomSpot`.
+> we happen to represent room spots with '.' but the game calls them "room spots".

 Returns whether the given coordinate contains a dot or not

 ```c=
 if master[y][x] is "."
     return true